Where to Eat in Sydney: Food Lover’s Guide

 While it may well kill you fried chicken is the secret guilty pleasure of many of us.
 In recent years a bunch of speciality chicken shops have opened around the country.

-Belles, a chain which began in Melbourne, has taken Sydney by storm in the last year.
+Belles, a chain that began in Melbourne, has taken Sydney by storm in the last year.
 We recently visited and tried the Bucket, 16 wings with four southern sides.
-You can choose the intensity of the marinade with 4 version on offer from mild to very hot.
+You can choose the intensity of the marinade with four versions on offer from mild to very hot.
 Best enjoyed with friends so you can sample the full menu.